TriliumNext/Docs/Wiki/docker-server-installation.md

 -v ~/YourOwnDirectory:/home/node/trilium-data zadam/trilium:[VERSION]
 ```

-Ensure to understand Docker's volume mapping: the first path is the host directory, and the second is the container's path.
+The path before the colon is the host directory, and the path after the colon is the container's path.
 More details can be found in the [Docker Volumes Documentation](https://docs.docker.com/storage/volumes/).

 ### Note on --user Directive